 Spikes in violence and an uptick in school and mass shootings continue to propel discussion of the unmet demands of the American mental health system.
-A 2016 CDC report revealed suicide rates in the United States jumped a startling 24 percent from 1999 to 2014, with a marked increase in deaths from those as young as 10 to as old as 74.
-A question repeatedly asked by both health experts and policy pundits is: If resources are not sufficient for the general population, how do underserved groups address their psychiatric needs?
+A 2016 CDC report revealed U.S. suicide rates jumped a startling 24% from 1999 to 2014, with a marked increase in deaths from those as young as 10 to as old as 74.
+Diverse populations are most vulnerable to such neglect.
+A question repeatedly asked by health experts and policy pundits alike: If resources are not sufficient for the general population, how do underserved groups address their psychiatric needs?

 Perspective of scale is key to understanding the extent of the issue.
 One in six Americans suffer from a diagnosable, treatable mental health condition.
-However, minority groups — African Americans, Hispanics, Asian Americans and Native Americans — are more likely to experience the risk factors that can cause such disorders.
-In one study, African Americans were found to have significantly higher rates of schizophrenia compared to whites.
-In contrast to their white counterparts, African Americans were also more likely to report their depression as being extremely severe and disabling.
-Meanwhile, Native Americans and Alaska Natives have a higher tendency to experience feelings of nervousness and restlessness when compared to non-Hispanic white people.
+However, minority groups — African-Americans, Hispanics, Asian-Americans and Native-Americans — are more likely to experience the risk factors that can cause such mental health disorders.
+In one study, researchers found African-Americans had significantly higher rates of schizophrenia compared to whites.
+In contrast to their white counterparts, African-Americans were also more likely to report their depression as being extremely severe and disabling.
+Meanwhile, the same CDC report from 2016 found Native-Americans and Alaska Natives have a higher tendency to experience feelings of nervousness and restlessness when compared to non-Hispanic white people.

-Deep dives into the forces that drive disparities in minority care often point to barriers to medical access.
-Access can be limited by lack of insurance coverage; more than half of uninsured U.S. residents are people of color.
-People with limited resources also experience logistical barriers, such as taking time off of work, securing child care, or finding transportation to and from appointments.
-Linguistic and cultural differences — particularly for immigrant populations — can result in breakdowns in communication that lead to poorer health outcomes.
+A deep dive into the forces that drive disparities in minority care often points to barriers to medical access.
+Access can be limited by lack of insurance coverage — and more than half of uninsured U.S. residents are people of color.
+People with limited resources also experience logistical barriers, such as taking time off of work, securing child care or finding transportation to and from appointments.
+Linguistic and cultural differences — particularly for immigrant populations — can result in breakdowns in communication that lead to poorer health outcomes (PDF, 264KB).

-Lack of qualified, available professionals to evaluate, diagnose and treat mental health conditions is another factor fueling uneven coverage.
+Lack of qualified, available professionals to evaluate, diagnose and treat such conditions is another factor fueling uneven coverage.
 Even in areas with high densities of mental health professionals, minority groups report high rates of poor mental health.
-Although New Hampshire is deemed a state with almost 95 percent of its mental health care needs met, 39 percent of the state’s Native Americans and Alaska Natives self-report their mental health status as “not good.”
+According to data on mental health care professional shortages from the Kaiser Family Foundation, the vast majority of states have met less than 50% of mental health care needs among their populations, citing dire provider shortages and vast disparities across racial and ethnic groups.